LogicalGeekBoy/sky-zoo/README.md

 ## How to change the mob capture list and their rewards

 1. Edit `mobs.csv` to add new mobs, change existing trades or remove mobs from the capture list.
-2. Regenerate Minecraft functions and advancements with `ruby .\generate.rb`.
+2. Regenerate Minecraft functions, advancements and zip the pack up with `ruby .\generate.rb`.
-3. Zip up the pack and place in the `datapacks` folder your Minecraft world.
+3. Copy `./build/sky-zoo.zip` and place in the `datapacks` folder your Minecraft world.
 4. Run `/reload` and then `/function sky_zoo:setup` which will summon the Zookeeper where you are standing.

 ## TODO